~ two people talking

 She paused, herself facing forward, before continuing, “I’ve always thought of that feeling as a curse.”
 She spoke in a low tone.

-“What feeling?” he couldn’t help but ask, interested.
+“What feeling?” he couldn’t help but ask, beyond interested.

 She returned his stare with intensity.